Director of Ananda Healing Prayer Ministry

 My heart was at peace.
 I now knew my path…So – by the time we heard Swamiji’s class, we had already been prepared in many ways.
 We knew about the power of having times of celibacy because of that prayerful time.
 And we had also found there was a special spiritual power in waiting, perhaps for a month or more, between those special times of coming together as a couple.
 The mind enters a more sublime state.
 The practice of meditation, plus a vegetarian diet, gives the body a sense of calmness that makes this more readily attainable.
 (Fruit is especially calming and uplifting.)
 We were young and in love, and still very romantic.
 We would laugh, hug, and kiss, and generally enjoyed being with one another, but we also had this other goal, and so we wanted to save the energy, and we knew that it was worth it.

-That vow registers as a prayer in the ether, and helps those couples, I believe, even if they aren’t able to practice the 6-month celibate period as stated, above.
+That vow registers as a prayer in the ether and helps those couples, I believe, even if they aren’t able to practice the six-month celibate period as stated, above.
 The principle of conserving your sexual energy to build spiritual magnetism for this prayer, however, is very important.
 Do whatever seems kind and reasonable for your marriage.
 Stretch yourselves, but not to the breaking point.

 Some very saintly couples are naturally inclined to be celibate, living mostly as “brother and sister” except when coming together solely for the purpose of having children.
 The parents of Paramhansa Yogananda had such a marriage, as did the parents of St. Therese of Lisieux.
 So, if your marriage is also in this category, you are in very august company, and you should be able to apply Yogananda’s instructions rather naturally.

-The parents of St. Therese of Lisieux, Louis and Zelie Martin, prayed for saintly children, and all 5 of their children were deeply dedicated to God.
+The parents of St. Therese of Lisieux, Louis and Zelie Martin, prayed for saintly children, and all five of their children were deeply dedicated to God.
 This is from her sister, Celine:

 Paramhansa Yogananda’s mother confided to his sister that only once a year did they unite together as husband and wife, for the purpose of having children.
 Otherwise, they each had a private bedroom, which suited their deeply spiritual and meditative natures.
 He wrote of his parents in Chapter 1: My Parents and Early Life: